 By Simon Allison

 Ironically, Africa’s chronic economic underdevelopment may now be its greatest opportunity.
 After so many decades of sluggish economic growth and lagging far behind other continents, Africa can be regarded as a place of unmatched potential.
-In the post-crash world, where economies everywhere are stalling and investment opportunities few and far between, the received wisdom is that Africa is the last great untapped market.
+In the post-crash world, where economies everywhere are stalling and investment opportunities are few, the received wisdom is that Africa is the last great untapped market.
 This does not mean, however, that investing in Africa is easy.
 Quite the opposite.
 When it comes to attracting foreign investment, the continent’s real challenge is to connect cash with opportunities.
 How can African countries make it easier to invest in African businesses?
 Historically, most foreign investment in Africa has occurred through private equity and this trend continues today.
-But private equity works only for certain types of investors—those with large pockets and long-term goals.
+But private equity works only for certain types of investors — those with large pockets and long-term goals.
 In this context, institutional investors are becoming more interested in other options, especially Africa’s capital markets.

 A second challenge is the high transaction costs of doing business on many African exchanges.
 In Zimbabwe, for example, it costs approximately 3.3% of the value traded to buy and then sell shares, which thwarts regular trading.
 “It’s still quite expensive to trade in Africa,” said Rory Ord, head of RisCura Fundamentals and editor of the “Bright Africa” report.
 “Investors need to have quite a long-term mindset.
 African exchanges are not places where you want to buy in one day and sell the next.
-Your transaction costs are simply too high to do that. ” A third challenge is the type of shares traded, which typically focus on financial services, Mr Ord said.
-Some of Africa’s largest growth sectors—such as telecoms or manufacturing—are poorly represented on local exchanges.
+Your transaction costs are simply too high to do that.”
+A third challenge is the type of shares traded, which typically focus on financial services, Mr Ord said.
+Some of Africa’s largest growth sectors — such as telecoms or manufacturing — are poorly represented on local exchanges.
 Investors wanting to access these markets will probably have to find another route.
 Investors also struggle to find large enough investments to justify the effort that goes into expanding into a new market.
-Despite these obstacles, Africa’s listed markets have made impressive progress over the last few years.
+Despite these obstacles, Africa’s listed markets have made impressive progress over the past few years.
 Average growth for African exchanges between 2012 and 2014 was 16%, according to the “Bright Africa” report.

 But more can be done to make African exchanges more attractive, and so spur growth even further.
 One option is to work towards consolidating some of Africa’s smaller bourses into regional exchanges.
 A regional exchange is far more than the sum of its parts because it offers a much greater number of shares than those available on local bourses and improves liquidity in the process.
 “Setting up larger regional stock exchanges could provide the liquidity, security and ease of access that investors crave,” wrote The Economist in January 2015.
 “For this to happen, the continent’s leaders would have to set aside national vanity and instead focus on enriching the capital diet for all.”
 Easier said than done, of course.
 “Even with obvious rewards such as a bigger market size, low costs and more liquidity, the conditions for regional integration are yet to mature,” explains Masimba Tafirenyika, editor-in-chief of the UN’s Africa Renewal online journal. the UN’s Africa Renewal online journal.
 “According to financial experts, progress would require African countries to harmonise their trading laws and accounting standards, set up convertible currencies and establish free trade among members.